A New Family of Weighted One-Parameter Flux Reconstruction Schemes: Acknowledgements

 \section{Acknowledgements}

 The authors would like to acknowledge Rob Watson for his comments, suggestions, and contributions The support of the Engineering and Physical Sciences Research Council of the United Kingdom is gratefully acknowledged under the award reference 1750012.
-This work was performed using resources provided by the Cambridge Service for Data Driven Discovery (CSD3) operated by the University of Cambridge Research Computing Service (http://www.csd3.cam.ac.uk/), provided by Dell EMC and Intel using Tier-2 funding from the Engineering and Physical Sciences Research Council (capital grant EP/P020259/1), and DiRAC funding from the Science and Technology Facilities Council (www.dirac.ac.uk).
+The authors would also like to thank Nvidia for the GPU Seeding Grant received.